rachelesmee/website/foss4guk2022local/keyworth.md

 ### Programme

 The event will be held in MR 1+2, beside the canteen.
-In addition, the 3D visualisation suite will be available for viewing streamed sessions from other venues on the big screen.

-The topics for the afternoon [Unconference](http://unconference.net/unconferencing-how-to-prepare-to-attend-an-unconference-2/) sessions are yet to be decided.
+National keynotes will be streamed to watch together and the start and end of the day.
+There will be local presentations and sessions between 11:00 and 16:00.

+There will be [Unconference](http://unconference.net/unconferencing-how-to-prepare-to-attend-an-unconference-2/) sessions between 14:30 and 16:00.
-Delegates will suggest topics for discussion on the day and vote on which to cover.
+Delegates will suggest topics for discussion on the day and vote on which will run.
 MR 1 and 2 will be partitioned to allow two streams to run in parallel.

+The 3D Visualisation Suite will be available all day for collective viewing of streamed sessions from other venues on the big screen.

+*National keynotes*

 Time | Speaker| Title|
 :-----|:-----|:-----